 What is the difference between a memoir and an autobiography?

 Both are nonfiction.
 An autobiography typically encompasses a person’s entire life.
-A memoir is less rigid and can focus on a specific event or timeframe.
+A memoir is less rigid and can focus on a specific event, timeframe or theme.
 Even an essay about a single moment can be defined as memoir.
 My blogs about Lagos are memoir.
+See Countdown to Show Day.

 What is creative nonfiction?

-Creative nonfiction describes real events using the techniques of fiction writers.
+Creative nonfiction, or narrative non-fiction, describes real events using the techniques of fiction writers.
 It reads as a novel, but is factually accurate.
 Most memoirs fall into this category.

 What are the advantages of writing memoir?